 How was social media affected your studio practice?

 Frankly, it has been consuming my time a little more.
-In some way, I feel overwhelmed by the accessibility of social media because I always stumble upon other artists, and other contents that eventually give me doubts and confusion on however I plan to do my next step as an artist.
-On the other hand though, it is nice to discover that most of the people in the world of social media have become more aware and mature of their spaces and surroundings.
+In some ways, I feel overwhelmed by the accessibility of social media because I always stumble upon other artists and other content that eventually give me doubts and confusion on however I plan to do my next step as an artist.
+On the other hand, though, it is nice to discover that most of the people in the world of social media have become more aware and mature of their spaces and surroundings.
 It’s also a good thing that local artists like me have this platform full of possibilities that gives me the chance to actually get my messages out there through my works.
-However, I’m a little afraid that going to actual art exhibitions maybe lessen and the chance to actually see artworks up close and meeting the artist behind and connecting them may be passed up because of complacency.
+However, I’m a little afraid that going to actual art exhibitions may lessen and the chance to actually see artworks up close and meeting the artist and connecting with them may be passed up because of complacency.